cta-observatory/ctapipe/docs/getting_started/index.rst

 .. code-block:: console

-    $ conda env create -n cta-dev -f environment.yml
+    $ mamba env create -f environment.yml

-This will create a conda virtual environment called ``cta-dev`` with all the ctapipe dependencies and a few useful packages for development and interaction.
+This will create a conda environment called ``cta-dev`` with all the ctapipe dependencies and a few useful packages for development and interaction.
 Next, switch to this new virtual environment:

 .. code-block:: console

-    $ source activate cta-dev
+    $ mamba activate cta-dev

-You will need to type that last command any time you open a new terminal to actiavate the virtual environment (you can of course install everything into the base Anaconda environment without creating a virtual environment, but then you may have trouble if you want to install other packages with different requirements on the dependencies)
+You will need to type that last command any time you open a new terminal to activate the  conda environment.

 +++++++++++++++++++++++++++++++++++++
 Step 5: Setup ctapipe for development
 +++++++++++++++++++++++++++++++++++++

 Now setup this cloned version for development.
-The following command will make symlinks in your python library directory to your ctapipe installation (it creates a ``.pth`` file, there is no need to set PYTHONPATH, in fact it should be blank to avoid other problems).
-From then on, all the ctapipe binaries and the library itself will be usable from anywhere.
+The following command will make use the editable installation feature of python packages.
+From then on, all the ctapipe executables and the library itself will be usable from anywhere.

 .. code-block:: console

     $ pip install -e .

 ctapipe supports adding so-called event sources and reconstructors through plugins.
 In order for the respective tests to pass you have to install the test plugin via

 .. code-block:: console